teisdbr/winlibrs-docs-test/index.md

 ## Recent Changes
 ___

+2020-02-28
+* Found multiple Mandatories that were throwing an Error Code 10077 when they should have been throwing particular Error Codes based on the Mandatory.
+The Mandatories were: 1, 5, 6, 9, 17, and 20.
+Changes to LIBRS and Validator were deployed; no changes to documentation were required.

 2020-02-21
 * Changelog started.
 Please Contact the LIBRS Administrator if you would like to be notified of changes to the LIBRS Spec and Documentation on a weekly basis.